 - Many manufactured home buyers find that living in a manufactured home community has benefits that they enjoy.
 However, be aware that these communities may require you to choose from a select range of prefab home models.

-- If you’re interested in pre-owned manufactured homes, make sure that you’re aware of the key things to look for in a used manufactured home.
+- If you’re interested in pre-owned manufactured homes, make sure that you’re aware of the key things to look for when buying used.

 Seeking a great prefab home for your family?
 MHVillage is America’s #1 online marketplace for new and used manufactured homes.
 You’ll find the newest and best manufactured homes in our mobile home floor plans section, as well as an extensive selection of used manufactured homes for sale.